RKadeZone/portfolio/README.md

 High priority bugfix, cannot wait to fix.

 ## Origin / Volatile
-Currently working on Source Code.
+This branch indicates working on unknown changes, meaning, upgrading dependencies or taking on a new dependency for research.

 ## Origin / Feature-*
 Currently working on Source Code for specific feature.